Revised January 2023

-In recent years, several libraries have started a Yoga themed storytime, to get the kids moving, focus on their breathing, and allow time to de-stress.
-These Yoga storytimes have proven quite popular!
+In recent years several libraries have started a yoga-themed storytime to get the kids moving, focus on their breathing, and allow time to de-stress.
+These yoga storytimes have proven quite popular!
 Rather than starting a yoga storytime, some other libraries have incorporated simple yoga poses and movements into their regular preschool storytimes.
 Survey your parents and see what they might like.

-Along with Yoga poses and some fun picture books listed below, you can offer some other movement activities using scarves, beanbags, or parachutes (as we discussed in the section on dance parties).
-If you would like to offer an art activity to conclude the storytime, make simple pictures based on the Yoga poses you use, such as Tree, Dog, Cat, Butterfly, and so forth.
+Along with yoga poses and some fun picture books and songs, you can offer some other movement activities using scarves, beanbags, or parachutes (as we discussed in the section on dance parties).
+If you would like to offer an art activity to conclude the storytime, make simple pictures based on the yoga poses you use, such as Tree, Dog, Cat, Butterfly, and so forth.

 - Use a balloon to demonstrate the concept of full belly breathing

-- Keep poses and games brief (approx. 30 seconds for poses)
+- Keep poses and games brief (approximately 30 seconds for poses)

 - Read a story between every other pose